sebnitu/vrembem/docs/_packages/section.md

 <div class="type" markdown="1">

-Sections have a few size modifier options to help adjust the space that is used based on how prominent the section needs to be:
+Sections have a few size modifier options to help adjust the space that is used based on how prominent the section needs to be.
+These are optimized for all screen sizes to avoid oversized areas on mobile:

 * `section_size_xl`
 * `section_size_lg`